-If the application is successful, only the items shown in the quotations table will be included in the contract.
 It is therefore essential that you include all costs related to the project in your application.

-Any costs not included in the total estimated costs on your application will not be eligible for grant.
 The amount we pay will not exceed maximum amount / total cost per 'item' shown on the contract / schedule of work.

 If the quotes supplied are insufficient in any way, the case officer will advise you of this.
 It is your responsibility to remedy any deficiencies and supply the case officer with the required documentation.